 Terminology regarding allocation has been a source of some confusion.
 Here, we follow Litton et al. (2007) and use ‘allocation’ as a term of broad definition encompassing three specific aspects of study: (1) ratios of biomass pool sizes, (2) fluxes of C to a given component, and (3) partitioning, or the ratio of C flux to GPP.
 We note that the partitioning of GPP is one of the most interesting and relevant metrics of allocation, yet it is the most uncertain given the challenges of direct measurement.
 These areas of study are similar, but not equivalent.
-For example, old and large trees have a large wood mass fraction relative to small young trees, but this primarily reflects the low turnover of woody tissues relative to leaves, rather than a higher partitioning of GPP to wood in old trees (Duursma & Falster, 2016).
+For example, old and large trees have a large wood mass fraction relative to small young trees (Poorter et al 2015), but this primarily reflects the low turnover of woody tissues relative to leaves, rather than a higher partitioning of GPP to wood in old trees (Duursma & Falster, 2016).
 Thus it is often inappropriate to infer C partitioning from biomass ratios (Litton et al., 2007).

 Several schemes have been used to conceptualize and model C allocation in trees and forests.
 The simplest approach is to assume that trees partition a constant fraction of fixed C to each use, such as autotrophic respiration and the production of leaves, wood, and roots.
 This simple scheme is supported by linear relationships between production terms in some systems, such as a strong and constant relationship between aboveground net primary productivity and total net primary productivity in boreal forests (Gower et al., 2001).
-However, fixed allocation schemes cannot capture ontogenetic effects (Duursma & Falster, 2016) or the dynamic temporal responses that have been observed in some ecosystems, including forests exposed to atmospheric CO2 enrichment (De Kauwe et al., 2014).
+However, fixed allocation schemes cannot capture ontogenetic effects (Poorter et al 2015, Duursma & Falster, 2016) or the dynamic temporal responses that have been observed in some ecosystems, including forests exposed to atmospheric CO2 enrichment (De Kauwe et al., 2014).
 Another approach is to constrain C allocation by assuming a functional balance between tree organs, encapsulated via allometric relationships, Huber values, or root to leaf mass fractions (Landsberg & Waring, 1997; Mäkelä et al., 2008; Feng et al., 2012).
 Finally, there is the concept that trees increase C partitioning towards the acquisition of the primary limiting resource (e.g., light, soil nutrients, water; McMurtrie & Dewar, 2013).
 This approach appears to be ecologically sensible and has been implemented in several models (e.g., Running & Gower, 1991; Friedlingstein et al., 1999).
-However, direct empirical evidence supporting this concept is relatively scarce, given the challenges involved in measuring allocation, but optimization approaches have been used to constrain dynamic allocation schemes with some success (Franklin et al., 2012; McMurtrie & Dewar, 2013).
+However, direct empirical evidence supporting this concept is relatively scarce, given the challenges involved in measuring allocation (Poorter et al 2012, 2015), but optimization approaches have been used to constrain dynamic allocation schemes with some success (Franklin et al., 2012; McMurtrie & Dewar, 2013).